lamoichenzio/spaceImpact/README.md

 # SpaceImpact

 ## The Game
-### The game consist in a very light reply of the game SpaceImpact.
-When the shuttle shoot and hit an enemy, the enemy is destroyed and the palyer earns 100 points.
+### The game consists in a very light reply of the game SpaceImpact.
+When the shuttle shoots and hits an enemy, the enemy is destroyed and the palyer earns 100 points.
 When an enemy hit the shuttle, the player lose 1 life of 3.
 The shuttle can be moved only up and down.
 Every 2 second the moving speed and the respwan speed of the enemy are increased.

 ## The Space
 ### The space consists in a table 25x60 created programmatically in which each cell have an id in this format: y-x where y is the row index and x the column index.
 In this table, all the elements are only represented wich a defined css class.
 In the space every empty cell is represented by the css class "empty-cell".